scvalex/ltc/docs/final.md

 unsurprising that they behaved similarly.
 In terms of disk space, LTc's data store was $2.9$Mb at the end, while Git's repository was
 $2.3$Mb.
-We assume the Git repository was smaller because Git archives and compresses old changesets, which LTc does not.
-In terms of access speed, they were indistinguishable, both walking through the entire history in approximately $5$s.
+We assume the Git repository was smaller because Git archives and compresses old changesets, while LTc does not.
+In terms of access speed, they were indistinguishable, both walking through the entire history in approximately $12$s.

 However, this experiment was unusually favourable to LTc, and there are many pathological cases.
 To give a simple example, consider a data store which contains `[("foo", 1)]`, and we repeatedly increment the value associated with `"foo"`.
-On most systems, each increment will result in a new $4$ Kb\footnote{The minimum on-disk size of a file on most systems.} file being created, and it is easy to see how disk usage will quickly get out of hand.
+On many systems, each increment will result in a new $4$ Kb\footnote{The minimum on-disk size of a file on many systems.} file being created, and it is easy to see how disk usage will quickly get out of hand.

-The solution to his problem is to implement a better data store, in particular, one that does not rely on the file system as much.
+The solution to this problem is to implement a better data store component, in particular, one that does not rely on the file system as much.
 A simple way of doing so would be to build upon another existing data store such as `acid-state` or an SQL database.

 ### Write Throughput